spxuw/ODR/README.md

 **Custom Diet Scores:** Users can optimize other diet scores by supplying their own dietary data and modifying the scoring function within the dietaryindex package accordingly.

 # Additional information
-During the optimization, we randomly perturbed the existing diet, for instance, replace an exsting food with a randomly selected one.
-The candidate food was randomly chosen from the entire dataset.
-All the information of this candidate food is from column 16 to 129, e.g., FoodNum, FoodType, nutrients and Food Pattern Equivalents.
+During the optimization process, we randomly perturbed the existing diet, for example, by replacing a current food item with a randomly selected one.
+Candidate foods were randomly drawn from the full dataset.
+Information for each candidate food spans columns 16 to 129, including variables such as FoodNum, FoodType, nutrient profiles, and Food Pattern Equivalents.

+Note: This structure should be adjusted if the food information in a custom dataset does not align with this column format.